Harriet Harman: Return to Opposition

+In 2011, Harman was appointed as Shadow Secretary of State for Culture, Media and Sport.
+While in post, in February 2013 she wrote to British broadcasters, asking for more older women be employed to fight against the "combination of ageism and sexism" that they faced.
+In October 2013, she gave evidence to the House of Lords Communications Committee on media plurality.
+In June 2014, she urged publicly funded arts organisations to make a greater effort to be inclusive during a launch of a Labour consultation document on young people and the arts.
+Harman also spoke out against The Sun tabloid newspaper featuring topless women on the third page, known as Page 3, saying that she had "disapproved of it since the 1970s".
+This led to The Sun saying that it would not back Labour at the next election and calling Harman a "feminist fanatic", before the feature was dropped.

+In September 2013, Harman addressed a TUC event in Bournemouth, urging trade unions not to break their historic links with the Labour Party.

-Following Ed Miliband's election as leader, she returned to her role as Deputy Leader, shadowing Nick Clegg as Deputy Prime Minister and with the title of Deputy Leader of the Opposition.
-When Miliband assigned portfolios on 8 October 2010, he appointed her Shadow Secretary of State for International Development.
-In 2010, Harman referred to Danny Alexander as a "ginger rodent" in a speech to the Labour Party conference.
+In 2010, Harman referred to Danny Alexander as a "ginger rodent" in a speech to the Scottish Labour Party conference in Oban.
 This was greeted with cheers and laughter from the conference, but the Liberal Democrats and the Scottish National Party described them as gingerism and "anti-Scottish".
 Harman apologised for the offence caused.
-In 2011, Harman was moved to become Shadow Secretary of State for Culture, Media and Sport.
-In 2014, she accused Nick Clegg of turning into a Tory during Prime Minister's Questions.
+On 4 December 2014, Harman accused Nick Clegg of turning into a Tory during Prime Minister's Questions.

 Paedophilia support allegations and age of consent scandal

-In March 2014, an article from the Daily Mail exposed that a 1979 letter from paedophile group supporter contained Ms Harman's initials.
-Harman denied allegations that she had supported the Paedophile Information Exchange (PIE) when the advocacy group was affiliated with Liberty, while she was the pressure group's Legal Officer from 1978 to 1982.
+In March 2014, an article from the Daily Mail exposed that a 1979 letter from paedophile group supporter contained Harman's initials.
+Harman denied allegations that she had supported the Paedophile Information Exchange (PIE) when the advocacy group was affiliated with the pressure group Liberty, while she was Liberty's Legal Officer from 1978 to 1982.
 Both the Daily Mail and The Daily Telegraph also claimed that Jack Dromey MP (her partner) and former Health Secretary Patricia Hewitt had offered support to apologists for the sexual abuse of children while they were working for NCCL.
-The Guardian also states that in an NCCL briefing note dated 1978, Harman urged amendments to a 1978 Child Protection Bill declaring that "images of children should only be considered pornographic if it could be proven the subject suffered", which Harman says was an argument intended to protect from "unintended consequences" such as parents being prosecuted for taking pictures of their children on the beach or in the bath.
+The Guardian also stated that in an NCCL briefing note dated 1978, Harman urged amendments to the 1978 Child Protection Bill declaring that "images of children should only be considered pornographic if it could be proven the subject suffered", which Harman said was an argument intended to protect from "unintended consequences" such as parents being prosecuted for taking pictures of their children on the beach or in the bath.

-Most of the controversy comes after the NCCL passed motion 39 in support of PIE's rights.